Where your money goes

 ReadWell: Reading and storytelling make life better for seriously ill children in hospital.
 Yet very often these children don’t have access to age-appropriate, good quality books which are germ-free enough to be on the wards.
 This is why, in 2010, we set up ReadWell, to provide books and storytellers for children in hospital.
 Now we channel some of the money raised through Readathon – and money from direct donations – to help these children.
 You can find out more here.

-Free books for schools
+To provide free books for schools

 For many schools financial constraints limit library stock.
 So we've joined forces with Scholastic Book Clubs to offer free books to all schools who run a Readathon – to the value of 20 per cent of the sponsorship each school raises.